Safe sleep for babies and toddlers

 Baby slings are great to provide the comfort and contact that babies need when you have something else to do.
 However some babies have suffocated in baby slings - they need to be used with care.
-The Australian Competition and Consumer Commission (ACCC) has released a safety alert about baby slings.
+Babies are not able to move out of dangerous positions that block their airways.

 Babies should not be left on adult sized U-shaped pillows while they are sleeping, or left alone there while they are awake.